 Bachelor of Business Administration (BBA) in Finance, Financial Consulting or Finance with a Specialization in Alternative Asset Management

 Students enrolled in any of these three programs complete core courses in advanced financial management as well as investment analysis and portfolio management.
 For the general finance program, core courses also include intermediate accounting, international finance and speculative markets.
 Those who want to specialize in alternative asset management can apply for admission beginning in their junior year.
 The alternative asset management program also includes a summer internship.
 The financial consulting major emphasizes study in accounting, financial statements and world markets.

 Master of Business Administration (MBA) in Finance or Financial Consulting

-MBA students at SMU can pursue the finance concentration, which requires 16 credit hours of coursework, or the financial consulting option that consists of 12 credit hours.
+MBA students at SMU can pursue the finance concentration, which requires 16 credit hours of coursework.
 For the finance option, students can further focus their studies in corporate finance, energy finance or investments.
-Subjects covered in the financial consulting program include valuation and analysis, financial reporting and financial statement analysis.
-Regardless of a student's concentration selection, the full-time MBA program takes 22 months to complete and requires a total of 65 credit hours.
+Regardless of a student's concentration selection, the full-time MBA program takes two years to complete and requires a total of 65 credit hours.

 Master of Science in Finance (MSF)